nojronatron/data-structures-and-algorithms/java/datastructures/res/stack-and-queue/stacks-and-queues-README.md

 [X] Can successfully instantiate an empty queue

-[P] Calling dequeue or peek on empty queue raises exception
+[X] Calling dequeue or peek on empty queue raises exception

 *Note*: Calling peek() will return *null* instead of an Exception.